regen-network/regen-ledger/specs/rfcs/003-forward-contract/README.md

 ### Contract Expiration

-How does contract expiration work?

-- (1) The issuance policy is removed on the end date and therefore no further credits are issued as a result of the contract.
-- (2) The issuance policy is never removed.
-The issuance policy defines a range of dates within which the policy is valid and the amount of credits issued is calculated based on the batch end date and contract end date.
+The contract will automatically expire once the contracted credit volume has been delivered or when the contract end date is reached.
+If the end date is reached before the volume has been delivered, credits from the reserve pool will be delivered in place of the contracted credits up to the amount available in the reserve pool.

 ### Automated Credit Issuance

-The credits issued to funders or to the claim account would be enforced programmatically.
-The functionality to support this will be explored as a separate feature set.
+Direct credit issuance to investor will be enforced with on-chain functionality.
+At the time of funding the project, investors would have the option of choosing to receive credits in a retired or tradable state upon issuance.
+This functionality will be handled by "issuance policies" and explored as a separate feature set built alongside the initial implementation of forward contract functionality.

 <!-- (TODO: replace with issuance policy RFC link) -->
 See [(x/ecocredit): issuance policy proof-of-concept][3] for more information.